1,000+ Opportunities

 Save a search for “Missouri Department of Economic Development (DED)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Missouri municipalities (incorporated cities, towns, or villages), Missouri counties, Missouri levee districts, Missouri Industrial Development Authorities, Port authorities, and other political subdivisions that conduct economic development activities.
+Search similar grants →According to the current listing, eligibility includes: Missouri municipalities (incorporated cities, towns, or villages), Missouri counties, Missouri levee districts, Missouri Industrial Development Authorities, Port authorities, and other political subdivisions that conduct economic development activities.
 Applicants must demonstrate site control.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program